errordeveloper/kubegen/README.md

 - _bundle_ provides a way of instatiating one or more _modules_
 - _module_ is a collection of one or more YAML, JSON or HCL maifests

-A manifest withing a module may contain the following top-level keys:
+A manifest within a module may contain the following top-level keys:

 - `Parameters`
 - `Deployments`